dotnet/arcade/automated-image-generation13997.md

 *Goal*: The goal of this epic is to automate process of image creation.
 Mainly:
-* Command line tool wich:
+* Create a command line tool which:
-    * gets state of image based on tracking id
+    * gets state of image creation from the Image Factory based on a Tracking Id
-    * submits a new job to Image Factory using payload from specified file
+    * submits a new job to Image Factory using payload from a specified file
-    * given variables, searches all configurations which use these variables and send all of them to the Image Factory (additional it would be great to raise a new OSOB PR with changed images, but I'm not sure if this fits into this short epic)
+    * given variables, searches all configurations which use these variables, substitue variables and send all payloads to the Image Factory.
-* Image definitions should be stored on our side instead of Image Factory repository - these have to be updated as we need to introduce variables.
+* Image definitions should be moved to our side instead of the Image Factory repository as these have to be updated as we need to introduce variables.
+Note: This has to be checked with Casey, because if there is a need for changes, it will have to be updated by us.
+In a case we need to leave it in the [current location](https://devdiv.visualstudio.com/XlabImageFactory/_git/ImageConfigurations?path=%2FMonthly%2FHelixBaseImages), it's still doable with some kind of post processing.
+In a case this will go into our repository I would suggest JSON file format as it's expected input of the Image Factory.

 Examples
 * Used variable in configuration file: